Key Transparency Architecture

 The distinction between user data and cryptographic data provides a

-data can be done entirely by application-defined code, while pruning
+done entirely by application-defined code, while the pruning of

 cryptographic data can be done entirely by KT-specific code as a